hemalatha-0307/Library-management-system/README.md

 Updates transaction status

-Restores availability count
+Restores book availability

-Triggers fine calculation if applicable
+Triggers fine calculation

-This module accurately mirrors real-life library procedures.
+This module accurately mirrors real-life library operations.

 💰 Automated Fine Calculation

 When a book is returned, the system compares the issue_date and return_date.

-If the return exceeds 15 days, a fine is calculated based on the excess days.
+If the return exceeds 15 days, a fine is calculated based on extra days.

-The resulting amount is inserted into the Fines table using transaction_id.
+The calculated fine is inserted into the Fines table using the transaction_id.

-This ensures consistent and tamper-proof fine handling.
+This ensures consistent, automatic, and tamper-proof fine handling.

 🧩 Practical Value & Real-World Relevance

 This system is designed with real library workflows in mind.

 ✔ End-to-end operational coverage
-✔ Strong database-backed reliability
+✔ Database-backed reliability
 ✔ Realistic backend logic
 ✔ Scalable foundation

-It reflects real-world software quality using clean relational tables and automated backend processes.
+It reflects real-world software quality by using normalized tables, clean relationships, and automated operations.

 🏁 Conclusion

-The Library Management System effectively integrates Java, JDBC, and MySQL to create a reliable and functional backend solution.
+The Library Management System integrates Java, JDBC, and MySQL to build a reliable and functional backend application.
-It showcases your understanding of:
+It showcases key principles of:

 Software design

 Database management

-Logical problem-solving
+Logical problem solving

-This makes it an excellent academic and real-world project.
+Making it a strong academic and real-world project.